EnterpriseDB/repmgr/docs/repmgrd-failover-mechanism.md

   e.g. if a replication cluster is spread over multiple data centres, a split-brain situation does not occur if there is a network failure between datacentres.
-Note that if nodes are split evenly between data centres, a witness server can be used to establish the "majority" daat centre.
+Note that if nodes are split evenly between data centres, a witness server can be used to establish the "majority" data centre.

 * `repmgrd` polls all visible servers and waits for each node to return a valid LSN;
   it updates the LSN previously  stored for this node if it has increased since